tommygonzaleza/vibe-coding-with-ai/content/lessons/welcome-to-the-ai-diven-vibe-coding.md

 I get that some people are proud of the hard work it took them to learn everthing they know, let them be proud.

-In the mean time, let's get good at this game!
+In the mean time, let's get good at this game! 🚀

+> 🤔 Consider this:
-1. The window of competitive advantage is open but won't stay open forever
+> 1. The window of competitive advantage is open but won't stay open forever ⏳
-2. Current educational resources often miss the holistic approach needed to truly "vibe" with AI
+> 2. Current educational resources often miss the holistic approach needed to truly "vibe" with AI.
-3. Many developers are struggling with imposter syndrome as they see AI generating code they once prided themselves on writing manually
+> 3. Many developers are struggling with imposter syndrome as they see AI generating code they once prided themselves on writing manually.

 ### The "Vibe Coding" Difference